 Leaving out the period of the Latin American debt crisis in the early 1980s, a clear cointegrating relationship with a single cointegration vector is found (table 4).
 Five of eight coefficients are statistically significant at the 5% level.
 Nevertheless, the results reveal sizeable asymmetries in the adjustments of the real exchange rates.
-The empirical results indicate that a 1% rise in the Bolivian boliviano (real depreciation) is associated with a 0.07% depreciation of the real value of the Brazilian real, a 0.57% depreciation of the real value of the Chilean peso, a 0.13% depreciation of the real value of Ecuador's currency3, and a 0.36% depreciation of the real Guyanese dollar, a 0.21% appreciation of the real Venezuelan bolivar, and a 0.01% appreciation of the real Uruguayan peso.
+The empirical results indicate that a 1% rise in the Bolivian boliviano (real depreciation) is associated with a 0.07% depreciation of the real value of the Brazilian real, a 0.57% depreciation of the real value of the Chilean peso, a 0.13% depreciation of the real value of Ecuador's currency2, and a 0.36% depreciation of the real Paraguayan guarani, but a 0.7% appreciation of the real Colombian peso, a 0.25% appreciation of the real Guyanese dollar, a 0.21% appreciation of the real Venezuelan bolivar, and a 0.01% appreciation of the real Uruguayan peso.
 The results show that Bolivia appears to be most closely linked with Brazil, whilst the largest REER adjustment asymmetry lies between Bolivia and Colombia.